NetickNetworking/NetickDocumentation/articles/managing-the-game.md

 ### Converting Between `NetworkPlayer` and `NetworkPlayerId`

-If you have a `NetworkPlayerId` and need to retrieve the corresponding `NetworkPlayer`, you can use:
+If you have a `NetworkPlayerId` and need to retrieve the corresponding `NetworkPlayer`:

 ```csharp
 var player = Sandbox.GetPlayerById(playerId);